CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`UiStore.java`](../src/main/java/seedu/toluist/ui/UiStore.java)

 `UiStore` holds the data to be used by `Ui`.
-An example would be the task data to be displayed to the user.
+An example would be the task data displayed to the user.

 In essence, `UiStore` acts as a **View Model** for the `Ui`.
 The reason why `UiStore` is separate from the `Model` is because a lot of the states used in `UiStore` are ui-specific states.
 Having them separate